learnwithjason/learnwithjason.dev/README.md

 # clone the repo
 git clone git@github.com:learnwithjason/learnwithjason.dev

-# move into the project directory
+# move into the project directory, then into the site
-cd learnwithjason.dev/
+cd learnwithjason.dev/site/

 # install dependencies
 npm install

+# build the site — this is required for local dev!
+npm run build
 ```

 Next, start the project using the Netlify CLI: